 The Different Types Of Federal Government Loans

-There are many government loan programs available for everything from attending college to buying a home.
-Your state might also have its own unique loan options, but we’ll cover the major federal loan programs.
+Government loan programs are available for everything from attending college to buying a home.
+Your state might also have some unique loan options, but we’ll cover the major federal loan programs below.

-Housing loans are not directly funded by the federal government.
-To get a government housing loan, you’ll need to work with an approved bank or online lending service.
-Some of the most common government housing loans include FHA loans, USDA loans, VA loans and the Native American Direct Loan.
+The federal government generally doesn’t directly fund housing loans.
+To get a government mortgage loan, you’ll need to work with an approved bank or an online lending service.
+Some of the most common government housing loans are FHA loans, VA loans and USDA loans.

-Backed by the Federal Housing Administration, FHA loans are mortgage loans that have lower down payment and credit requirements, making them accessible to more people.
-Depending on where you live, you can get an FHA loan worth up to $726,525 with as little as 3.5% down.
-To qualify for an FHA loan, you must have a credit score of at least 580 or higher.
+Backed by the Federal Housing Administration, FHA loans are mortgage loans with lower down payment and credit requirements, making them accessible to more people.
+To qualify for an FHA loan with Rocket Mortgage®, you must have a credit score of at least 580 and a 3.5% down payment.

-There are a few other loans available for veterans through the Department of Veterans Affairs.
+In addition to home loans, a few other types of VA loans are available for veterans through the Department of Veterans Affairs.

 Veterans’ Life Insurance Policy Loans